cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 !!! note "Lab Report Task 2: Critical Path for Unoptimized Design"

     Save a screenshot of just the critical path of your unoptimized design for your lab report.
-    Press the Fn + Print Screen keys or Windows + Shift + S keys to take a screenshot.
-    The screenshot should clearly show the
-    total delay, incremental delay, location, and element for each gate along the critical path.
+Press the _Fn + Print Screen_ key to save a screenshot to the clipboard, then paste the screenshot into a Google Doc and crop appropriately for your lab report.
+The screenshot should clearly show the total delay, incremental delay, location, and element for each gate along the critical path.

 !!! success "Lab Check-Off Task 4: Discuss RTL Viewer and Critical Path for Unoptimized Design"